scionproto/scion/doc/dev/design/scmp-authentication.rst

       authentication MUST never send SCMP error messages and MUST NOT reply to authenticated SCMP informational request messages.

--  When an SCMP message is received, the receiver SHOULD check the authentication header.
+-  When an SCMP message is received, the receiver MUST check the authentication header.

-   - SCMP error messages without or with an invalid authentication header and SCMP informational messages with an invalid authentication header SHOULD be silently dropped.
+   - SCMP error messages without or with an invalid authentication header and SCMP informational messages with an invalid authentication header MUST be silently dropped.

    - The receiver checks that the :ref:`DRKey identified by the SPI <spao-spi-drkey>`